2024-2025 Academic Catalog

 Introduction to those topics in advanced calculus and linear algebra needed by statistics majors.
 Infinite sequences and series.
 Orthogonal matrices, projections, quadratic forms.
 Extrema of functions of several variables.
 Multiple integrals, including convolution and nonlinear coordinate changes.

-Prerequisite(s): (MATH 1114 or MATH 2114 or MATH 2114H or MATH 2405H) and (MATH 1205 or MATH 1225) and (MATH 1206 or MATH 1226) and (MATH 2224 or MATH 2204 or MATH 2204H or MATH 2406H or CMDA 2005)
+Prerequisite(s): (MATH 1114 or MATH 2114 or MATH 2114H or MATH 2405H) and (MATH 1225) and (MATH 1226) and (MATH 2204 or MATH 2204H or MATH 2406H or CMDA 2005)

 Instructional Contact Hours: (3 Lec, 3 Crd)